geografia-au/property-analysis/README.md

 __Demo:__ http://sabman.github.io/property-analysis

 ### What is this showing?
 For effective Business Intelligence applications not only do we need to show effective visualization but also handle huge datasets.
-This project demonstrates fast visualization of more than half a million properties.
+This project demonstrates fast visualization of more than *half a million properties*.
 Allowing users to query an area by custom radius and filter by the use-status of the properties.

 For the residential properties we have the price and number of bedrooms, rooms, floors and bathrooms.